Sawrz/docker-configs/gitlab/README.md

 ### Setup the URLs

-This part has less to do with docker but more with the Domain administration.
+This part has less to do with Docker but more with the Domain administration.
 Create the following URLs on the interface of your domain host:

 1. The URL you chose for `URL` (from now on, we substitute the URL you chose with `URL`)